NCAR/ccpp-framework/doc/CCPPtechnical/source/CCPPPreBuild.rst

 which assumes a dynamic build with a configuration script located at the specified path.
 The debug option can be used for more verbose output from the script.

-For a static build (described above), where the CCPP-Framework and the physics libraries are statically linked to the executable and a set of one or more suites are defined at build-time, the **--suites** and **--static** options must be included.
-The SDF(s) should be specified using the **--suites** command-line argument.
-Such files are included with the SCM and NEMSfv3gfs repositories, and must be included with the code of any host model to use the CCPP.
+For a static build (described above), where the :term:`CCPP-Framework` and the physics libraries are statically linked to the executable and a set of one or more suites are defined at build-time, the **--suites** and **--static** options must be included.
+The :term:`SDF`\(s) should be specified using the **--suites** command-line argument.
+Such files are included with the SCM and NEMSfv3gfs repositories, and must be included with the code of any host model to use the :term:`CCPP`\.
 Unless the **--static** command-line argument is used with the script, it will assume dynamically linked libraries.
-An example of a static build using two SDFs is:
+An example of a static build using two :term:`SDF`\s is:

 **./ccpp/framework/scripts/ccpp_prebuild.py** \
 **--config=./ccpp/config/ccpp_prebuild_config.py --static** \
 **--suites=FV3_GFS_v15,FV3_CPT_v0**

-If the CCPP *prebuild* step is successful, the last output line will be:
+If the :term:`CCPP` *prebuild* step is successful, the last output line will be:

 **INFO: CCPP prebuild step completed successfully.**